MinaProtocol/mina/rfcs/0024-Non-consensus-node-protocol.md

     1. Block producer
     2. Full node (does not produce blocks) (can be a seed node, a snark worker, an archive node etc)

-A non-consensus (call it NC?) node is a full node but with just enough state to perform the above listed requirements.
+A non-consensus node is a full node but with just enough state to perform the above listed requirements.
 Let's call this a block header (similar to the what light clients require in other blockchains)?
 Block headers are gossiped to the non-consensus nodes by block producers, full nodes, and other non-consesus nodes.
-With these block headers an NC node can:
+With these block headers a non-consensus node can:
     1) Verify that the received block is valid in itself and represents a valid state of a chain
     2) determine the stronger block between two blocks, either (current and new / two new blocks heard)